Ingrid Bergman: 1939–1949: Hollywood and stage work breakthrough

 Intermezzo became an enormous success and as a result, Bergman became a star.
-Ratoff, said, "She is sensational."
-This was the "sentiment of the entire set", wrote a retrospective, adding that workmen went out of their way to do things for her and that the cast and crew "admired the quick, alert concentration she gave to direction and to her lines".
+Life reported in a biographical profile that Ratoff had described her as "sensational", and that this was the "sentiment of the entire set", adding that "workmen went out of their way to do things for her", and that the cast and crew "admired the quick, alert concentration she gave to direction and to her lines".
 Film historian David Thomson notes that this became "the start of an astonishing impact on Hollywood and America", where her lack of make-up contributed to an "air of nobility".
 According to Life, the impression that she left on Hollywood, after she returned to Sweden, was of a tall girl "with light brown hair and blue eyes who was painfully shy, but friendly, with a warm, straight, quick smile".

 Selznick appreciated her uniqueness.
 Bergman was hailed as a fine new talent, and received many positive reviews.
 The New York Times noted her "freshness and simplicity and natural dignity" and the maturity of her acting which was nonetheless, free of "stylistic traits—the mannerisms, postures, precise inflections—that become the stock in trade of the matured actress".
 Variety noted that she was warm and convincing, and provided an "arresting performance" and that her "charm, sincerity" ...and "infectious vivaciousness" would "serve her well in both comedy and drama".
 There was also recognition of her natural appearance, in contrast to other film actresses.
 The New York Tribune critic wrote: "Using scarcely any make-up, but playing with mobile intensity, she creates the character so vividly and credibly that it becomes the core of [the] narrative."
 Bergman made her stage debut in 1940 with Liliom opposite Burgess Meredith, at a time when she was still learning English.
 Selznick was worried that his new starlet's value would diminish if she received bad reviews.
 Brooks Atkinson of The New York Times said that Bergman seemed at ease, and commanded the stage that evening.
 That same year she starred in June Night (Juninatten), a Swedish language drama film directed by Per Lindberg.
 She plays Kerstin, a woman who has been shot by her lover.
 The news reaches the national papers.
 Kerstin moves to Stockholm under the new name of Sara, but lives under the scrutiny and watchful eye of her new community. Öresunds-Posten wrote, "Bergman establishes herself as an actress belonging to the world elite."